How to Think About Data Structure and Algorithm

 };

-The so-called framework is a routine.
-Whether it's adding, deleting, searching, or updating, these codes always follow the same structure.
-You can use this structure as an outline and add specific code to it based on the particular problem.
+A framework is a template.
+No matter if you are inserting, deleting, searching, or updating, you always use these structures.
+You can treat the framework as an outline and add your code to it depending on the problem.

 The Essence of Algorithms